tinythings/sysinspect/docs/eventsensors/fsnotify.rst

     - ``changed``: Triggered when a file is modified.
     - ``deleted``: Triggered when a file is deleted.

+    If omitted, all three are monitored.

 ``args``
 ^^^^^^^^^^
     Arguments specific to the listener.
 For the ``fsnotify`` sensor, the following argument is required:

     - ``path``: The path to the file or directory to monitor.
+    - ``locked`` (optional): if ``true``, the same event is sent only once and then muted.
+      It will be sent again only after your event handler explicitly releases/unlocks it.

 ``tag``
 ^^^^^^^^^^